Aman-Rana-02/STA304_starter_folder/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, ChatGPT, namely the graphs.
-THat code was then copy and pasted and adjusted slightly for other graphs in the apper.
+That code was then copy and pasted and adjusted slightly for other graphs in the paper.
 The entire chat history is available in inputs/llms/usage.txt.